 In our fifth decade of service, CAMBA remains committed to providing resources and support that build a foundation of economic stability, educational fulfillment, strong families, and healthy lives.

-CAMBA serves more than 65,000 individuals and families each year, citywide, including 10,000 youth.
-Our 160+ programs in 95 locations improve the lives of a diverse cross section of New Yorkers.
+CAMBA serves more than 65,000 individuals and families each year, citywide, including almost 13,000 youth.
+Our 180+ programs in over 100 locations improve the lives of a diverse cross section of New Yorkers.
 From homelessness prevention in Staten Island to supportive housing in the Bronx; from employment training in Manhattan to after school programs and college access in Brooklyn; from family shelter and support in Queens to increasing affordable housing across the city, CAMBA provides holistic services to help struggling New Yorkers stabilize their lives and become self-sufficient.

 More than half of our clients are immigrants and refugees from around the globe.
 Over 85% of our families live in poverty.
 We’re working to change that dynamic so individuals, families, and New York City communities can thrive and succeed.

 CAMBA is a non-profit agency that provides services that connect people with opportunities to enhance their quality of life.

 The challenges many New Yorkers face are complex and multi-layered.
 It’s not enough to provide programs that focus on one issue.

 CAMBA began in 1977 as a small merchant association in the Flatbush neighborhood of Brooklyn, working on crime reduction, neighborhood beautification, and city service improvements.